PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 ## Controlling the capabilities of a workload or user at runtime

-Authorization in Kubernetes is intentionally high level, focused on coarse actions on resources.
+Authorization in PlaidCloud is intentionally high level, focused on coarse actions on resources.
 More powerful controls exist as **policies** to limit by use case how those objects act on the cluster, themselves, and other resources.